 Some covered buildings may be eligible for pro-bono data verification through the U.S. Green Building Council's Illinois Chapter, ASHRAE Illinois, AIA-Chicago, and local volunteers.
 Please click the following link to apply for pro-bono data verification support.

-The US Green Building Council's Illinois Chapter (USGBC-IL) maintains an online directory of companies that offer fee-for-service support for energy benchmarking, data verification, and other efficiency efforts.
-USGBC-IL created this directory to help interested buildings find firms that provide benchmarking-related services.
+The Illinois Green Alliance maintains an online directory of companies that offer fee-for-service support for energy benchmarking, data verification, and other efficiency efforts.
+The Illinois Green Alliance created this directory to help interested buildings find firms that provide benchmarking-related services.

 As a reminder, the Chicago Energy Benchmarking Ordinance does not require covered buildings to hire outside support.
 For additional details, please refer to 'How to Fulfill the Data Verification Requirement' on this page or the Compliance Checklist and Benchmarking Guide.

 Note: This directory contains self-reported service provider information.
 Buildings should exercise all due diligence when selecting an energy service provider.
 The City of Chicago does not guarantee the quality or pricing of the work provided by these firms, and the firms listed in the directory do not have any affiliation with the City of Chicago.